 Using Activity Monitor to read System Memory and determine how much RAM is being used (OS X Mountain Lion and earlier)

 Mac OS X has very efficient memory management.
 It will automatically allocate memory and adjust the contents of memory as needed.

-Note: The term "memory" as used in this article includes high-speed RAM, virtual memory, and swap files on the Mac's drive.
+- The term "memory" as used in this article includes high-speed RAM, virtual memory, and swap files on the Mac's drive.

 Understanding the Activity Monitor's System Memory tab